How to Save Money on Multi-Pet Insurance Policies

 A rescue advocate managed four senior dogs with various pre-existing conditions.
 Traditional insurance was prohibitively expensive.
 Instead of full "Accident and Illness" plans for all, they placed the two healthiest seniors on "Accident Only" plans and used a CareCredit card for the others, while utilizing the 10% multi-pet discount at PetFirst for the accident coverage.
 This halved their insurance outlay while still protecting against the high cost of emergency surgeries or broken bones, which are common in older, frail animals.

-Provider Multi-Pet Discount Best For...
+Provider Discount Best For...
 Hidden Perk

-Lemonade 10% Tech-savvy owners Bundling with Renters/Home insurance
+Lemonade 10% Tech-savvy owners Bundle with Rent/Home

-Embrace 10% Mixed-age households Diminishing deductible for healthy years
+Embrace 10% Mixed-age homes Diminishing deductible

-Spot 10% Purebred dogs No upper age limits for new enrollments
+Spot 10% Purebred dogs No upper age limits

 The "Waiting Period Gap" is a silent killer of savings.
 When you switch all your pets to a new provider to get a better multi-pet discount, you reset the clock on waiting periods.
 If one of your pets develops a symptom during that 14-day window, it becomes a "pre-existing condition" forever.
 Always maintain overlapping coverage for two weeks when switching providers, even if it costs a bit more for one month.